nathan-fiscaletti/ipstackgeo-php/ReadMe.md

         // Any of these formats will work for
         // retrieving a property.
-        //
-        // See \FreeGeoIp\PHP\Location for a
-        // list of available properties.
-        //
-        //
         echo $location->latitude .
 PHP_EOL;
         echo $location['longitude'] .
 PHP_EOL;
         echo $location->region_name() .
 PHP_EOL;